 Then Dark Portrait lose themselves into some baroque kind of keyboard flurry, making you want to scrape off the corpse paint and use a Venetian mask instead.
 And this potpourri of elements is their main strength that will always return throughout the album.

 A Harrowing Atrocity lands us where exactly?

-The metal sounds reaching us from the troubled shores of Greece and this corner of the Med in general are a pretty substantial part of this genre’s sound supply.
+The metal sounds reaching us from the troubled shores of Greece.
+And this corner of the Med, in general, is a pretty substantial part of this genre’s sound supply.
 Ranging from Symphonic over Thrash to interesting shades of Black Metal.
 Some of them bands sprinkled on the islands, and others on terra firma.

 Then they open up with an intro.
 Dammit!

 And it sounds like fucking Epica’s The Phantom Agony.
 But once you get lulled in that feeling that you got Epica working on you, a wave of nauseous black metal hits you like a ton of bricks.
 Called The Incantation for Lamia, no less.
 Lovely, a peppered load of Full Black Metal Jacket, just for you.

 A daemonic ritual right at the beginning of A Harrowing Atrocity is just the level of juice this metalhead needed to start writing.
 And it comes with a flavor of Cradle of Filth as in Nymphetamine, screams and all.
 This combined with the aforementioned Epica-esque symphonic tendencies renders this track just irresistible.